gcsescience.com 26 gcsescience.com

 Rates of Reaction

-progress of a reaction, as the reactants turn into products.
+against its progress as the reactants turn into products.
+The

 of the curve,